4/29/17 Forever Green Repercussions CD art.

 Thanks you to Loft Studios and Jim Sommer for putting it all together.

 6/11/16: Aside from reviewing local music and writing graphic novel reviews I also record original music with my friend, Danny Manzella as Forever Green.
 We just released a new song called 8 1/2 foot Ganja Bush which I am really proud of.
 Originally a duo, Dan and I like to have our good friends come down to contribute parts to our original songs.
 It's interesting to hear them play along and it makes the entire recording experience that much more fun as they each add their unique talents to our music.
 I would like to recognize everyone's contributions to the song as well as Dan's unique vocals and Mike's outstanding drumming.
 Great Job and Thank You!

-8 1/2 foot Ganja Bush has a simple basic track so we agreed that there was plenty of room for soloing and improvisation from our friends.
+8 1/2 foot Ganja Bush began a simple basic track so we agreed that there was plenty of room for soloing and improvisation from a few good friends.

 Here's the breakdown of guest stars and what they added to the final mix.